ahsan360/Ielts-Roadmaps/IeltsPrep/Speaking/Part1/Weather.md

 ### Answer

-> Yes.
-I really dislike extremely hot and humid weather because it makes
-> me feel tired and uncomfortable.
-It also reduces my productivity.
+> I don't really like rainy days.
+They make me feel a bit down and can ruin plans, especially if I wanted to go out.

 ### Band 7+ Vocabulary